webnuts/post_json/README.md

 ## License

-PostJson is released under the MIT License
+PostJSON is released under the MIT License

 ## Want to contribute?